This grant supports the development, production and presentation of new works by independent artists and groups across all art forms.

 Funded activity may include playwriting, dramaturgy, creative development, manuscript draft and development and making work in the studio.

-To assist you with your application, read the Arts and Culture Grants Program General Guidelines before you apply.
+To help you with your application, read the Arts and Culture Grants Program General Guidelines before you apply.

 Who can apply: